algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Postconditions**:

-- The user can find the wine by following "Where to find" section's instructions.
+- The user can find the wine by following the "Where to find" section's instructions.

 ---